kfischer-okarin/digital-garden/notes/reference.ui-design.md

   - https://unsplash.com/
   - https://www.pexels.com/

+## "Frame breaking" can be interesting
+Letting an image outside of its frame like
+- a mountain top extending over the menu bar
+- A logo/an illustration disappearing partly behind photo elements

+Basically letting the photo world and the design element/illustion world overlap

+**Source:** Design Hacks - How this pro designer thinks outside the rectangle

 ## Light comes from the sky
 - Top of things are bright, Shadows are cast below them